Italy

 • Recognised stateless people may apply for a 1954 Convention travel document.

-• There are no specific family reunion provisions for stateless persons, so the same rules as non-EU third country nationals apply.
+• There are no specific family reunion provisions for stateless people, so the same rules as non-EU third country nationals apply.

 • Stateless people do not have the right to vote in national elections in Italy.